CiscoDevNet/dst-automation/README.md

 ## DST Automation

 This repository contains code that one can use to test and deploy Dynamic Split Tunneling configuration changes using [Cisco Modeling Labs](https://developer.cisco.com/modeling-labs) (CML) and [Ansible](https://www.ansible.com).
-The code does the following:
+Before getting started, clone this repo using the command `git clone https://github.com/CiscoDevNet/dst-automation`.
+Once you have the repo, this code does the following:

 1. Spins up a [Docker](https://www.docker.com) container
 2. Creates a test topology in CML